 Learn about our scheduling system by clicking the links to the right if you're on a desktop or below if you're on a mobile device.

 When we deploy Aqua Schedules for your agency you receive a website as a service.
 You can have us choose a domain (URL) for your website or we can send instructions to customize your domain.
 Typically, it takes 2-4 business hours to deploy Aqua Schedules once the deployment fee ($100) has been paid.
-Each Aqua Schedules website is isolated to an agency, we charge a minimum of $100 per month; which includes, 200 appointments per month.
-After 200 appointments each additional appointment is $0.50.
+Each Aqua Schedules website is isolated to an agency, we charge a minimum of $100 per month; which includes 200 appointments per month.
+After 200 appointments, each additional appointment is $0.50.
 We do not charge for non-billable canceled appointments.

 Your website is for your agency, interpreters, and clients.
 You will find it has been optimized for both desktop and mobile viewing experiences.
 Accessing your website is done through your devices' browser; thus, no installations are ever required.
 Your clients with security policies that prohibit installation of software on their devices will be grateful.
 The translator interface with your website can be accomplished by accessing the website or by installing an application for their smart phones.

 Every person who uses your scheduling system is a user; each user registers an account using their email address and password.
 People should not share accounts: Access logs are not nearly as functional when people share accounts, also it is a violation of US HIPAA and national and international privacy acts.
 HIPAA regulation is enforceable for Agencies providing services to healthcare providers who may store patient healthcare information in Aqua Schedules.